 People with good skin don't obsess over the mirror popping their pimples.
-As tempting as this sounds, there are 99% chance you will either make it red and more noticeable, or you will transfer bacteria from your fingers and nails deeper into the skin, creating the perfect conditions for another pimple to grow and later leave a scar.
+As tempting as this sounds, there is a 99% chance you will either make it red and more noticeable, or you will transfer bacteria from your fingers and nails deeper into the skin, creating the perfect conditions for another pimple to grow and later leave a scar.
 Instead, put some ice on it or put a little concealer to try and hide it.

 Other than having to work out to get the best body shape, people exercise to sweat off toxins and get healthier skin.
 Studies have shown that physical activity raises blood circulation, which helps us get more vibrant and glowing skin.

 People can’t wait for the summer season to hit again, but it’s very important to know that even if you don’t feel it, the sun rays affect your skin.
 In that time of the year, it is crucial to feed your skin with vitamin C and Vitamin E, which can be found in our sunscreen.
 As Shakira once said, “always wear sunscreen and smile.“ Well, who wouldn't want to have a skin like Shakira?

 Our bodies are 90% water - that number says a lot!
 Water can help with our digestion, blood circulation, even excretion.
 A lot of people that have had dry and flaky skin in the past say that water was the key source to vibrant and glowing skin, not prone to wrinkles.